Quantum metrology with full and fast quantum control: Background

-where $\m{L}$ is a Hermitian, positive semi-definite matrix whose entries are independent of $t$ and $\omega$.
+where $\m{L}$ is the matrix representation of the Lindblad superoperator -- an Hermitian positive semi-definite matrix whose entries are independent of $t$ and $\omega$.
 We note that all the noise terms $\m{L}_{0i}$ and $\m{L}_{i0}$ can be straightforwardly corrected within FFQC as they lead to an additional Hamiltonian evolution term in the \eqnref{eq:ME}, sometimes referred to as Lamb-shift.
-This $\omega$-independent Hamiltoanian term can be canceled by continuously applying the inverse unitary rotation.
+This $\omega$-independent Hamiltonian term can be cancelled by continuously applying the inverse unitary rotation.
 In what follows we assume that the control operations already incorporate such unitary and will, thus, be concerned with the restriction of $\m{L}$ to the subspace spanned by $\{\sigma_1, \sigma_2,\sigma_3 \}$, which we denote as $\bar{\m{L}}$.

 We can group all the relevant noise processes into three important families: \begin{itemize}[topsep=3pt,parsep=3pt,leftmargin=10pt] \item \emph{Rank-one Pauli} noise of strength $\gamma$ \be \mathcal{L}^\t{1P}_\v{n}(\rho) :=\frac{\gamma}{2} ( \sigma_\v{n} \rho \sigma_\v{n} - \rho ), \ee with the particular case of \emph{dephasing} noise $\mathcal{L}^\t{1P}_{\bf z}$ for which $\sigma_\v{z}=\sigma_3$.